Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Introduction

-To draw a summary, our contribution is threefold.
-Firstly, we identify the issue of false positive predictions along the same ray, which limits the performance of multi-view 3D object detectors.
-Secondly, we propose a novel denoising method called Beta Distribution Ray Denoising, \ie, BEAM, which constructs spatial queries on rays from the beta distribution family and conducts denoising to explicitly consider the 3D structure of the scene.
-This plug-and-play approach works with any DETR-style multi-view 3D detector and helps address the problem of duplicate predictions along the ray.
-Lastly, we achieve new state-of-the-art results on the NuScenes dataset~\cite{caesar2020nuscenes}, demonstrating the effectiveness of BEAM in improving the performance of multi-view 3D object detectors.
-Specifically, we outperform the current state-of-the-art method, StreamPETR, by $1.9\%$ mAP, highlighting the strength of BEAM.
+To summarize our contributions, we highlight the following key points.
+Firstly, we have identified the persistent challenge of false positive predictions along the same ray, which acts as a bottleneck in the performance of multi-view 3D object detectors.
+Secondly, we introduce Ray Denoising, a novel denoising method that utilizes the Beta distribution to create depth-aware hard negative samples along rays.
+This method explicitly takes into account the 3D structure of the scene, offering a flexible solution compatible with any DETR-style multi-view 3D detector to address the issue of duplicate predictions along rays.
+Lastly, our method achieves state-of-the-art results on the NuScenes dataset~\cite{caesar2020nuscenes}, significantly enhancing the performance of multi-view 3D object detectors.
+Specifically, we have improved upon the current state-of-the-art method, StreamPETR, by 1.9\% in mean Average Precision (mAP), thereby demonstrating the effectiveness of Ray Denoising.